sorry-cypress/sorry-cypress/README.md

 ## Features

-- run cypress tests in parallel without any limitation
+- run cypress tests in parallel without dashboard
 - upload failure screenshots and videos to S3 bucket
 - browse test results, failures, screenshots and video recordings
 - run in light mode w/o persistency or with MongoDB storage attached
-- on-premise self-hosted cypress dashboard - use your own infrastructure, own your data
+- on-premise self-hosted cypress dashboard - use your own infrastructure, own your data, no limitations

 ## Setup